drop2jyoti/Estimation-of-Obesity-Levels/README.md

       - Water Intake
       - Tech Use

-Therefore these are the features of primary importance when assessing an indivual's risk of obesity.
+Therefore, these are the features of primary importance when assessing an individual's risk of obesity.
 The features could be considered by institutions and public health departments looking to reduce obesity levels across populations.

 ### Results

 The table below shows the performance results of the various models tested.
 Models run with the features 'Height' and 'Weight' eliminated are noted as '_EWH'.
-While models fun on 'Selected Features' were run strictly on the top 8 features indicated above: Age, Frequency of Vegetables (Freq_Veg), Gender, Water Intake, Physical Activity, Tech Use,Number of Meals (Num_Meals), Family History (Yes).
+While models run on 'Selected Features' were run strictly on the top 8 features indicated above: Age, Frequency of Vegetables, Gender, Water Intake, Physical Activity, Tech Use, Number of Meals, Family History (Yes).

 ![Model Comparison Table](reports/image1.png)